-- Expressly defined authorisation levels: - pursuant to the Articles of Association, the Bank's budget is prepared and approved by the Board of Directors; - approval of the purchase request, supplier selection, conclusion of the contract and issue of the order shall be exclusively carried out by persons specifically empowered under the existing power and delegation system, which defines levels of operational autonomy by type and amount of expenditure.
-The internal set of rules illustrates these authorisation mechanisms, and indicates the corporate officials who hold the necessary powers; - the choice of the suppliers of goods and services and of freelance professionals is made from lists of suppliers selected on the basis of criteria identified in the internal set of rules, except for occasional needs/supplies.
-Such suppliers must ensure and, on demand, must be able to prove by submitting adequate documentation, also with reference to their appointed subcontractors: - in relation to the use of trademarks or distinctive signs and the marketing of goods or services - compliance with regulations industrial property rights and copyright and, in any case, the legitimate origin of the goods supplied and the correct completion of customs procedures (including payment of the related fees);
+- Expressly defined authorisation levels: - pursuant to the Articles of Association, the Bank's budget is prepared and approved by the Board of Directors; - o approval of the purchase request, supplier selection, conclusion of the contract and issue of the order shall be exclusively carried out by persons specifically empowered under the existing power and delegation system, which defines levels of operational autonomy by type and amount of expenditure.
+The internal set of rules illustrates these authorisation mechanisms, and indicates the corporate officials who hold the necessary powers.
+The conclusion, renewal or modification of contracts with Business Introducers must be approved by the Division Manager or an equivalent corporate structure; - the choice of the suppliers of goods and services and of freelance professionals is made from lists of suppliers selected on the basis of criteria identified in the internal set of rules, except for occasional needs/supplies.
+Such suppliers must ensure and, on demand, must be able to prove by submitting adequate documentation, also with reference to their appointed subcontractors: - in relation to the use of trademarks or distinctive signs and the marketing of goods or services - compliance with regulations industrial property rights and copyright and, in any case, the legitimate origin of the goods supplied and the correct completion of customs procedures (including payment of the related fees); - in relation to the workers employed, compliance with immigration laws and regulations relating to pay, contributions, welfare, insurance and taxes; - any subcontracting of supplies of services/activities by the Bank's suppliers to third parties shall be contractually conditional on prior approval by the Bank structure which signed the contract;

-- in relation to the workers employed, compliance with immigration laws and regulations relating to pay, contributions, welfare, insurance and taxes; - any subcontracting of supplies of services/activities by the Bank's suppliers to third parties shall be contractually conditional on prior approval by the Bank structure which signed the contract: - authorisation to pay invoices shall be issued by the Heads of the Structures responsible for the relevant budget and powers of expenditure (Centres of Responsibility) or by persons delegated by them; authorisation to pay may be denied where the Structures find the supply to be substandard/non-compliant, and issue a formal complaint, which shall be appropriately detailed and accompanied by supporting documents; - o the invoices shall be paid by a specific dedicated Corporate structure. - Segregation of duties between the different persons involved in the procurement procedure management process.
+- authorisation to pay invoices shall be issued by the Heads of the Structures responsible for the relevant budget and powers of expenditure (Centres of Responsibility) or by persons delegated by them; authorisation to pay may be denied where the Structures find the supply to be substandard/non-compliant, and issue a formal complaint, which shall be appropriately detailed and accompanied by supporting documents.
+Remuneration of Business Introducers may be paid according to the terms, measures and conditions stipulated in the contracts, without any possibility of derogation.
+If the reimbursement of expenses incurred by Business Introducers is contractually agreed upon, this may only take place upon presentation of complete and clear supporting documentation of the expenses reasonably incurred; - o the invoices shall be paid by a specific dedicated Corporate structure. - Segregation of duties between the different persons involved in the procurement procedure management process.
 Specifically: - the activities relating to the different phases of the process must be carried out by different and clearly identifiable persons, and must be supported by a maker and checker mechanism. - Control activities: the reference internal set of rules identifies the controls that must be performed by each Structure concerned in each phase of the process: - o verification of expenditure limit and of appropriateness of the expenditure; - checks on the regularity, completeness, correctness and prompt recording of the accounting entries; - verification of compliance with the criteria identified by the corporate regulations for the choice of suppliers and freelance professionals (the initiation of the relationship must be preceded by an adequate due diligence, as established by the Anti-Corruption Guidelines), including sample checks regarding compliance of the aforementioned guarantees concerning the authenticity and lawful origin of the goods supplied and the legal status of the workers employed; - verification of compliance with legal regulations that forbid or subject to certain conditions the appointment of any kind of public employee or former public employee.